 - Husbands to accompany their wives to antenatal care visits

-Once the by-laws have been passed, the Inter Aide Facilitators and HSAs conduct house-by-house visits in each village to determine how many households are already demonstrating the positive health behaviours (e.g. have a latrine, are using modern family planning etc).
+Once the by-laws have been passed the Inter Aide Facilitator and HSA conduct house-by-house visits in each village to determine how many households are already implementing the by-laws (e.g. have a latrine, hung bed net, using modern family planning, etc).

-Once this survey is complete, a report is produced and provided to the chiefs, Traditional Authority and Area Development Committee showing the baseline compliance level in each village.
-Chiefs will then be required to improve only those areas of low compliance in their villages.
+A report is then provided to the chiefs, Traditional Authority and Area Development Committee showing the baseline compliance level in each village.
+Chiefs are then required to improve only those areas of low compliance in their villages.
 For example, if a village has low latrine coverage they will be required to improve it, but if latrine coverage is already high there is no need for further action.